joker-eph/githubmove/GitHubMove.rst

 leave projects like libcxx and compiler-rt in their own individual and separate repository.

-In this configuration, the monorepo might include libcxx, compiler-rt, etc., as submodules, or it might not.

-The authors of this proposal think that this variant is less useful than a monorepo that contains everything:

-* The cost to users of the monorepo of its containing libcxx, compiler-rt, etc. is very small (they're tiny projects compared to llvm proper), and many users of the monorepo would benefit from having all of the pieces needed for a full toolchain present in one repository.
+Note however that many users of the monorepo would benefit from having all of the pieces needed for a full toolchain present in one repository.
+And for newcomers, getting and building a toolchain is easier.

-* Developers who hack only on one of these sub-projects can continue to use the single sub-project Git mirrors, so their workflow is unchanged.
+Also, developers who hack only on one of these sub-projects can continue to use the single sub-project Git mirrors, so their workflow is unchanged.
 (That is, they aren't forced to download or check out all of llvm, clang, etc. just to make a change to libcxx.)

 Previews
 ========